 This catalogue attempts to fill in some of the gaps left in primary source material for the period 1485-1641 caused by the 1922 fire in the Dublin Public Record Office, listing relevant material still extant across Britain.
 This seminal guide to Irish-related manuscripts held in local, regional and specialised repositories in England, Scotland and Wales has become an essential reference work and research tool for all students of late medieval and early modern Ireland.
+ISBN 978-1-874280-13-2, xxx + 381 pp, €20, paperback, 1998 The Edith Œnone Somerville archive in Drishane.
+A catalogue and an evaluative essay Writer, artist, farmer and suffragette activist Edith Œnone - a collection that includes letters.

-ISBN 978-1-874280-13-2, xxx + 381 pp, €20, paperback, 1998 Guides to sources and repositories The Edith Œnone Somerville archive in Drishane.
-A catalogue and an evaluative essay Otto Rauchbauer, editor
+Otto Rauchbauer, editor